Side Effects of Wearing Compression Stockings: What You Need to Know

 July 27 2022

 Yes, compression stockings or socks have the potential of causing blood circulation issues, skin irritation and skin diseases.
-However, the side effects occur if you don’t use them correctly.
+However, the side effects of wearing compression stockings occur if you don’t use them correctly.

 However, many professionals, including nurses, pilots, flight attendants, and athletes, benefited from the healing effects of compression stockings or socks.
 People with a risk of blood clots like deep vein thrombosis (DVT) and pregnant women also swear by the relief compression stockings or socks provide.